-- AXIS: One Java XML framework for web services - → Supports WSDL and SOAP (with attachments) - " And some other goodies! - → From WSDL description, Java code is generated automatically - " Only the actual "servicing code" must be filled in - In general the following parts are required (unless optimized!) - → Stub: Client side representation - " Packages everything into a SOAP message and unpacks the result - → Skeleton: Server side representation - " Unpackages the request, calls the actual implementation and packages the result (or the error) into a SOAP message - → Locator - " For locating the server to call (explicitly, UDDI, manually, etc.) - → Additional classes (e.g. custom types, interfaces)
+- AXIS: One Java XML framework for web services - → Supports WSDL and SOAP (with attachments) - " And some other goodies! - " Full-blown and universal; many dependencies - Smaller implementations with reduced feature set exist too - → From WSDL description, Java code is generated automatically - Only the actual "servicing code" must be filled in - In general the following parts are required (unless optimized!) - → Stub: Client side representation - " Packages everything into a SOAP message and unpacks the result - Skeleton: Server side representation - " Unpackages the request, calls the actual implementation and packages the result (or the error) into a SOAP message - → Locator - " For locating the server to call (explicitly, UDDI, manually, etc.) - → Additional classes (e.g. custom types, interfaces)